 Bio Nest offers a rural biotech incubator for entrepreneurs that recognize the business and lifestyle advantages that a vibrant rural hub can offer.

 Located just two hours from Boston, one hour from UNH Manchester and one hour from Dartmouth, Keene is centrally located to the region’s biotech hot spots.
 Our rural location is more cost-effective for developing companies and technologies and grant funding will stretch further with lower costs.
+It is also perfectly located for rural-biotech-specific projects.

 Furthermore, the Keene area is rich with expertise — from an award-winning incubator and co-working space to Keene State College and its Life Sciences faculty and students to a diverse and robust manufacturing sector.
 Many experts in the field have chosen to live in the region because of its vibrancy and quality of life and welcome the opportunity to support entrepreneurs that will help build up the biotech sector in the region.